defi-wonderland/handbook/sites/wonderland/docs/processes/project-lifecycle.md

 We strive to follow strict [code quality and style guidelines](/development/solidity/coding-style.md) while accommodating our partners’ preferred coding style to the best of our capacity.
 We will also contribute suggestions for code-base improvements, even if they exceed the project’s defined scope.

 - **More than 100% test coverage:** All agreed test suites from the tech design must be completed.
-Sometimes, 100% coverage isn’t enough, so we include fuzzing, E2E edge cases, and invariant tests.
+For smart contracts 100% test coverage is _just the starting point_, so we include fuzzing, E2E edge cases, and invariant tests.
 Here’s an example: https://github.com/allo-protocol/allo-v2/tree/v2.1/test
 - **Automated alerts & monitoring dashboards:** Every metric outlined in the tech design is tracked via a dashboard, for example, [Dune](https://dune.com/defi_wonderland/mev-bots) or [Grafana](https://snapshots.raintank.io/dashboard/snapshot/pdIYOBrhqixu0lpidVXH4dsEF1iwclMO?orgId=2).
 We’ll help set up any required infrastructure if needed, and alerts will be configured to speed up issue response times.
 - **Code standards:** We use [custom Solhint rules](https://github.com/solhint-community/solhint-community) to ensure consistent code quality and accurate reviews.
 The code must comply with the standard linting and code-quality rules in the tech design.
 - **Deployment scripts:** Automated deployment scripts ensure precise and reliable deployments to all required networks.